ZWO ASIAIR Plus Review

 My Results

 My first tests were to just control the temperature of the camera and shoot a sequence of dark frames in the house.
-The FIT files came through flawlessly and were stored on my USB 3.0 thumb drive for easy transfer the morning after.

-Framing and focusing your target on the ASIAIR Plus is a pleasure, the live-loop feedback on my phone allows me to fine-tune my focus and tweak the positioning of the mount for framing.
+Framing and focusing your target on the ASIAIR Plus is a pleasure.
+The live-loop feedback on my phone allows me to fine-tune my focus and tweak the positioning of the mount for framing.

 I decided to photograph the Lobster Claw Nebula for my first test of the ZWO ASIAIR Plus.
-This is a large nebulae region in Cassiopeia that includes plenty of other interesting deep-sky objects nearby.

 When I combine a full-frame camera (ASI2400MC Pro) with my wide-field telescope, I can collect massive regions of space in a single shot.
-It was a thrill to see each exposure come through on the screen of my phone as I sat inside the house.

 The user interface is pretty close to perfect in my eyes, I can’t think of a better way to display the information.
-I love being able to monitor the progress of my imaging session and auto-stretch the raw images as they come in.

 Here is the final result of about 4 hours of overall integration using the ASIAIR Plus to control my imaging session.